Get Integrated Solar Panels and SAVE hundreds per year on your bills!

 How much can you save by installing in-roof solar panels?

-For example, the average household in the UK has 2-3 bedrooms and can be well-served by a 4kW solar system or even a 5kW solar system, which translates to savings of £660 per year.
+For example, the average household in the UK has 2-3 bedrooms and can be well-served by a 4kW solar system or even a 5kW solar system, which can translate to savings of £660 per year.

 Solar panel savings overview